eidy/aliveai/readme.txt

 players can do: <name> come
 and <team> come
 default teams are Sam and Jezy ... eg: Sam come

+you can also rightclick them instead of call

 Commands:
 enable/diable bot status